-Join Richard Harrington for an in-depth discussion in this video Loading from a folder, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Loading from a folder, part of Learning Photomatix Pro.

 …One of the easiest ways to load images from Photomatix is to do it from a folder.…Let me show you how.…I'll launch Photomatix Pro,…and you'll see that there's a simple box here to Load the Bracketed Photos.…Clicking that will bring up a browsing box, and you just click the Browse button.…And then navigate to the images you want to use.…You could then choose those images, holding down the shift key…to select a range of images in fact, and then click Load.…Depending upon your operating system, you might find it easier to…switch to a view where you can see things with larger thumbnails.…